KelvinShadewing/KyrodianLegends/README.md

 Tilesets should be filled with a solid color in the middle to provide dark negative space.
 Colors should have three or four shades each, four preferred.
 Slope gradess should be 1x2, 1x1, or 2x1.
 Other grades can be used, but should be whole numbers (eg. 1x3, 1x4, etc.), and any slope steeper than 1x1 will cause characters to slide down them.

+Tiles may be in dimensions between 16x16 and 24x24 for ones that use a bit of overlap.
+Because of how tiles are rendered, tiles below and to the right will be drawn over those above and to the left.
+Remember that when designing overlaps.

 #### Sprites

 In addition to the color guides above, Kyrodian Legends uses a scale factor of 7 pixels per foot.
 This allows the sprites to cross over with certain games while keeping an approximately accurate scale to non-KL characters.
 Most animations have an even number of frames, unless it's a static pose.
 For movement, playable bipeds have 8 frames per speed (walking, running, sprinting), quadrupeds have 6, and NPCs, regardless of stance, have 4.